RomanLut/hx_espnow_rc/doc/mapping.md

 `"op": { "name" : "SWITCH", "parm" : "LEFT_THUMB", "channel" : 5 }`

-This action is used to implement N-position switch using a button.
+This action is used to implement N-position switch using a physical button.
 Channel value is switched between step values on each button press.
 - SWITCH: 1000/2000
 - SWITCH3: 1000/1500/2000
 - SWITCH4: 1000/1333/1666/2000